BigBoiCJ/SteamAutoCracker/README.md

 ## Thanks
 - Thanks to [atom0s for their Steamless project](https://github.com/atom0s/Steamless)
 - Thanks to [oureveryday for their Steamless fork, supporting command-line](https://github.com/oureveryday/Steamless_CLI) (no longer used)
-- Thanks to the creators of Steam Emus, speficially those who are included: ALI213 and deadmau5 (creator of CreamAPI)
+- Thanks to the creators of Steam Emus, speficially those who are included: ALI213, Goldberg and deadmau5 (creator of CreamAPI)
 - Thanks to CS.RIN.RU and their members for being helpful and sharing quality uploads